Daniel-Chin/WhereDitGo/readme.md

 Saves the database to local file.
 Here, as we iterate through the database in RAM, we do three things for each entry:
 1. Perform the `delete` operation (explained in `delete`)
+2. Send the entry to frontend
-2. Write entry to local file
+3. Write entry to local file

+Finally the database reloads from the file.
 The sole purpose of `save` is to work with `delete`.

 #### `git`
+Query string ?message={`message`}
-Backup the database by doing `git add -A` and `git commit -m "automatic"`.
+Backup the database by doing `git add -A` and `git commit -m {message}`.
-Responds with the output message.
+Responds with the output text from git.

 #### `shutdown`
 Shutdown the Python backend.